VatsalPatel18/ml-copilot-agent/README.md

 ## License
 This software is licensed under a Custom License Agreement.
-© 2024 Vatsal Patel.
+© 2025 Vatsal Patel.
 All rights reserved.

 For details, please refer to the [LICENSE](./LICENSE) file.

 ## Acknowledgments
-- Thanks to [Prior Labs](http://priorlabs.ai) for TabPFN.
 - Developers of OpenAI and LlamaIndex for foundational tools.

 ## Contact